Yonathen/learn-go/study-note/3-constant.md

 # Go Constants
-- Should have fixed value that cannot be changed
+- Should be fixed value that cannot be changed
   - "Unchangeable and readonly"
 - Follows the same naming rule as variables
 - Consider the following code
 ```go